This is my Thrivecart review a few months after purchasing it for my business.

 But I have to say that this shopping cart solution has few downsides like lack of Apple Pay, share funnel, and recurring monthly cost.

-Although they support a much higher number of integrations and nice customer hub support – PaykickStart lacks A/B split testing capability.
+Although they support a much higher number of integrations and nice customer hub support – PaykickStart lacks A/B split tests capability.

 #3: Thrivecart vs ClickFunnels

-This isn’t an apple to apple comparison unlike the two shopping carts above.
+This isn’t an apple to apple comparison unlike other shopping carts in the market.

-ClickFunnels is a funnel building software and marketing suite while ThriveCart only functions as one of the tools used during the sales processes and pipeline.
+ClickFunnels is a funnel building and landing page software while ThriveCart only functions as one of the tools used during the sales processes and pipeline.

 So ClickFunnels – out of many functionalities – has a cart solution built into it.